 The road can be a dangerous place even when other drivers aren’t involved.
 Road conditions, an improperly configured highway work zone, faulty auto parts, or an unsafe vehicle design, can lead to a single vehicle car accident.
 Even the most cautious driver might be unable to avoid a serious crash when something unexpected happens.

 At Sam & Ash, we know that single vehicle accidents aren’t always the driver’s fault.
 You may still have some legal options to seek compensation even if another driver was not to blame.
 We believe that you deserve clear answers and a strong advocate.
-That means having a lawyer who you can talk with on a first-name basis, who is available 24/7, and who will always seek What’s Right for you.
+That means having a Las Vegas car accident lawyer who you can talk with on a first-name basis, who is available 24/7, and who will always seek What’s Right for you.

-The Las Vegas car crash attorneys at Sam & Ash are here to help.
+The Las Vegas car accident attorneys at Sam & Ash are here to help.
 Our attorneys are ready to answer your questions and let you know how we can help.
 We know from experience that attorneys who genuinely care get better results.
 Give us a call today or reach out to us online for your free, no-obligation consultation.

-What Is a Single Vehicle Accident?
+What Is a Single Car Accident?

 In many situations, the driver of a car involved in a single vehicle accident will be found to be at fault.
 Even so, you may still have the option of filing a claim against your insurance and recouping your losses if you have certain coverages as part of your auto insurance policy.